 Biomedical Engineering B.S., B.S. with Minor in Management, B.S. with Minor in Data Science, B.S.
 Premed Option

 Biomedical Engineering at Rensselaer is one of the oldest BME departments in the nation.
 For over 40 years, we have produced outstanding academics, industry leaders and research scientists.
 The department has undergone a rapid expansion over the last few years and plays a leading role in educating the biomedical engineering workforce of the future.

-Students pursuing B.S. in Biomedical Engineering can specialize in one of five concentrations: Biomaterials, Biomechanics, Biomedical Data Science, Bioimaging, or Medical Devices.
+Students pursuing a B.S. in Biomedical Engineering have the option to specialize in one of five areas: Biomaterials, Biomechanics, Biomedical Data Science, Bioimaging, or Medical Devices.

 B.S. with Minor in Management